alu-streamz/alpha/README.md

 ======================

 By default, in the BeagleBone Black the root user has no password defined.
-Once logged in through ssh, you should set your own password to restrict the access to this account.
+Once logged in through ssh, you should set your own password to restrict the access to this account.<br />
 <code>
 passwd My_N3w_PassW0rd
 </code>